Rinchinnyamyn Amarjargal: Political career

 Amarjargal contributed to the democratic movement in Mongolia from the beginning.
-He was a founding member of the New Progress-Union and the National Progress-Party.
-Then, he helped to merge those with several other parties to form the National Democratic Party (MNDP, Mongolyin Ündesniy Ardchilsan Nam).
-As per the latter, he was elected to State Great Khural (the unicameral parliament of the nation) in 1996.
+He was a founding member of the New Progressive Union and the Mongolian National Progress Party.
+Then he helped merge the MNPP with the Mongolian Democratic Party to form the Mongolian National Democratic Party (MNDP).
+As per the latter, he was elected to the State Great Khural (the unicameral parliament) in 1996.

-In April 1998, he became a foreign minister under Tsakhiagiin Elbegdorj.
-In September of the same year, he nearly became a prime minister, according to an agreement between the governing coalition and the President, but he was rejected by the Parliament in a close vote.
-He then remained the foreign minister until Elbegdorj's government had to step back in December.
+In April 1998, he became Minister of Foreign Affairs under Tsakhiagiin Elbegdorj.
+In September of the same year, he nearly became prime minister, according to an agreement between the governing Democratic Union Coalition (DUC) and President Natsagiin Bagabandi, who belonged to the opposition Mongolian People's Revolutionary Party, but he was rejected by parliament in a close vote.
+He then remained as the foreign minister until Elbegdorj's government had to step back in December.

 In 1999, Amarjargal became the chairman of MNDP.
 He was finally designated as the Prime Minister of Mongolia on July 30 of the same year.
-He stayed in office for almost a year until July 26, 2000, when the democratic parties were beaten at the parliamentary elections.
-While holding office, he had to abandon his seat at the parliament, because of a Constitutional clause still in force at that time.
-Also, in the year 2000, MNDP and the Social Democratic Party merged to form the Democratic Party.
+He remained in office for almost a year, until 26 July 2000, when the former DUC member parties were defeated in the 2000 parliamentary election.
+While holding office, he had to abandon his seat in parliament because of a Constitutional clause still in force at the time.
+Following the electoral wipeout in 2000, the MNDP, the Mongolian Social Democratic Party, and other former DUC parties merged to form the Democratic Party (DP).

-In 2004, Amarjargal was elected to the parliament as an independent candidate.
-In 2008, 2012 was elected to the parliament.
-In 2016 election, Amarjargal gave up his mandate to secure a parliamentary female seat quota for DP.
+In 2004, Amarjargal was elected to parliament as an independent candidate.
+In the 2008 and 2012 parliamentary elections, he was elected to the State Great Khural as a member of the DP.
+In the 2016 election, Amarjargal gave up his mandate to secure a female parliamentary seat quota for DP.

 Amarjargal has voiced his support for the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations, and the creation of a more accountable international political system.

 Amarjargal Foundation

-In 2001, Amarjargal established Amarjargal Foundation.
-This is an NGO which promotes a transparent and open society, and carries out studies on social welfare, economy, politics, and law.
+In 2001, Amarjargal established the Amarjargal Foundation, a non-governmental organization that promotes transparency and an open society and conducts studies on social welfare, economy, politics, and law.
 It also negotiates foreign help and investment.
-Since 1991 Amarjargal is Chairman of the Board of trustees, of the University of Economics and Finance, one of the leading educational establishments in Mongolia.
+Since 1991, Amarjargal has been the Chairman of the Board of Trustees of the University of Economics and Finance, one of the leading universities in Mongolia.